 Optional Activities: From the Pylon Lookout, you have a great view of the city.
 Additionally, there is an exhibition inside telling the story of the bridge’s construction.
 Admission is $15 AUD but it is free if you’ve done a Bridge Climb.
 Click here to read my blog post about things to do in and around Sydney, like the Bridge Climb.

 Milsons Point and Luna Park Sydney

 This suburb is located on the lower North Shore of Sydney and offers amazing views on Sydney Opera House and Sydney Cove which it is directly opposite of.
-One of the heritage-listed and definitely one of the most popular places in Milsons Point is Luna Park.
+Furthermore, one of the heritage-listed and definitely one of the most popular places in Milsons Point is Luna Park.

 Luna Park is an amusement park with a total of 14 attractions, including a drop tower, a Wild Mouse roller coaster, and a Ferris wheel.
 Apparently, there is a $5 AUD fee for people just entering the park without going on any rides.
 However, I only found that out when researching for this blog post and strolled across some areas of the park without having paid anything.

 Optional Activities: Enjoy the different rides Luna Park has to offer.
 You can find a price overview here.

 Congratulations, you’ve made it to the end of this guide on exploring Sydney by foot.
 I hope you had as much fun as I had, please tell me about your experience!
 Thanks again to my friend Chris for this well thought out itinerary!
 Please don’t hesitate to message me with any question.
 Furthermore, I always like being tagged by you if you try any of my recommendations.